dankwen/java-venn-diagram/README.md

-// Dan Wenger
+## README NOTES
-// Java Intro Mod 3 Assignment
+By: Dan Wenger
-// NOTE: I generated this spec in Gemini NotebookLM by loading the assignment requirements and my class notes, then prompted
+Java Intro Mod 3 Assignment
-// Gemini to create a README.md that we could use with AI Code Assist agents in the IDE.
+NOTE: I generated this spec in Gemini NotebookLM by loading the assignment requirements and my class notes, then prompted Gemini to create a README.md that we could use with AI Code Assist agents in the IDE.

 # Module 3 Assignment Specification: Generic Venn Diagram Utility Class